ChessTournamentManager/Documentation/Research/Database Research.md

 So the amount of time it takes for Redis to read an object is about **591 microseconds**.
 The average error margin is about 35 microseconds.

-## Conclusion
+# Conclusion: Which database performs the fastest for a Spring Boot application?

 In the benchmarks, the results are quite clear.
 MongoDB is much faster at writing objects than Redis is, and a bit slower at reading objects than Redis is.
 MongoDB does have a larger margin of error at the writing times, which means its write times are more inconsistent.
 Perhaps MongoDB performs worse when the application is under a high workload and has a multi-threaded environment.
 It doesn't seem likely that Redis will outperform MongoDB in write operations though, especially in large applications, when working in an environment with many billions of records.

 It was quite surprising to see MongoDB outperform Redis for write operations.
-After reading some articles online, I realized that this is most likely because I used Redis as a datastore and not as a cache.
+After reading some articles online, I realized that this is most likely because I used Redis as a data store and not as a cache.
 According to [this article](https://www.mongodb.com/compare/mongodb-vs-redis), Redis can handle millions of requests per second when used as a cache.
 This means that an operation can take less than a microsecond when implemented properly.
-This makes it very tempting to use Redis as a cache and MongoDB as a datastore.
+This makes it very tempting to use Redis as a cache and MongoDB as a data store.
 The architecture of the application would then look similar to this:

 [![Potential Application Architecture](../Images/potential_application_architecture.jpg)](../Images/potential_application_architecture.jpg)